huyszn/swagbucks-redeem-code-bot/README.md

   <b>Swag Code Redeemed with --hourly Argument</b>
 </p>

+The bot notifies you if it finds a Swag Code that has already been redeemed during the time it has been running.\
 To stop the bot, press <kbd>CTRL</kbd>+<kbd>C</kbd> / <kbd>Control</kbd>+<kbd>C</kbd> on your keyboard in the terminal window.\
 I recommend you run the bot with the hourly argument in the afternoon (12pm) in your local time and stop the bot at around the evening (7pm) in your local time.